nicotsou/nicotsou.com/content/blog/tltr-typescript-classes/index.md

 Note that I’m using the `extends` keyword, which is another feature of JavaScript.

-I can then instantiate an `Movie` object:
+I can then instantiate a `Movie` object:

 ```typescript
 const myMovie = new Movie('The Godfather', 175, 'Francis Ford Coppola')